BitBagCommerce/SyliusCmsPlugin/README.md

 ---

 If you need some help with Sylius development, don't be hesitated to contact us directly.
-You can fill the form on [this site](https://bitbag.io/contact-us/?utm_source=github&utm_medium=referral&utm_campaign=plugins_cms) or send us an e-mail to hello@bitbag.io!
+You can fill the form on [this site](https://bitbag.io/contact-us/?utm_source=github&utm_medium=referral&utm_campaign=plugins_cms) or send us an e-mail at hello@bitbag.io!

 ---